 Water quality for the Daintree Basin in 2018-19 remained 'good' with a score of 68 with monthly median concentrations of TSS often meeting the guideline values.
 The grade declined from 'very good' in 2017-18 and was probably affected by record rainfall events and increased erosion within the catchment.

 Nutrients were graded ‘very good’ scoring 90 (up from 65), with dissolved inorganic nitrogen (DIN) and filterable reactive phosphorus (FRP) monthly median concentrations mostly meeting guideline values.
 The grade for both DIN and FRP increased from 'good' to 'very good' in 2018-19.

 Pesticides were graded 'very good' and scored 85, equating to greater than 99% of species protected for the risk assessment metric.

 Habitat and hydrology

-The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (to be updated for 2018-19), instream habitat modification consisting of impoundment length (to be updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (to be updated for 2019-20).
+The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (to be updated for 2019-20), instream habitat modification consisting of impoundment length (updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (to be updated for 2019-20).